ThomasRasche/pico-30minutes/README.md

 # pico-30minutes
 RaspberryPi Pico LED flashes a few times (x30), every 30 minutes, to remind you to get up and stretch.

 The code for this project is below.
-It is flashed to the Pico so that it runs when plugged in.
-To flash to the Pico, connect the Pico to your computer with a data usb connection, while holding down the reset button.
-Then, open with Thonny to create the file and then Save As onto the Pico, with filename *main.py* so it automatically start when plugged in.
+It is flashed to the Pico so that it runs when plugged in to a battery/power.
+To flash to the Pico, connect the Pico to your computer with a data usb connection while holding down the reset button.
+Then, open Thonny Python IDE to create the file and then Save As onto the Pico, with filename *main.py* so it will automatically start when plugged in.

 ```